-Scholarships. - For about a decade the Aid Association for Lutherans, Appleton, Wisconsin, has given the Seminary an annual scholarship grant of \$2000.
-Such a grant has also been received for the 1963-64 school year, and the Seminary Faculty and Board purposes to award it at the end of the first semester in the form of 12 scholarships of \$150 each and one of \$200 to enrolled students.
-The Faculty and Board reserve the right to make the selection of the recipients on their own initiative, while they welcome wellfounded recommendations and applications on the part of students.
-Need, academic achievement, as well as other factors highly commendable in students training for the holy ministry are taken into consideration.
+Scholarships. - For more than a decade the Aid Association for Lutherans, Appleton, Wisconsin, has given the Seminary an annual scholarship grant.
+A grant of \$2500 has been received for the 1964-65 school year, and the Seminary Faculty and Board purpose to award it at the end of the first semester in the form of fourteen scholarships of \$150 each and two of \$200 each to enrolled students.
+The Faculty and Board reserve the right to make the selection of the recipients on their own initiative, while they welcome well-founded recommendations and applications on the part of students.
+Need, academic achievement, as well as other factors highly commendable in students training for the Holy Ministry are taken into consideration.